California lawmakers approve the nation's most sweeping emissions disclosure rules for big business

 "Our state can't just take 2023 off in terms of climate action," said Mary Creasman, the group's chief executive officer.

-Laura Deehan, state director of the advocacy group Environment California, which supports the bill, said it's essential for companies to be aware of how much they are emitting and the impact those emissions can have.

-"That pollution is already hurting the health of people here in the state of California," Deehan said.
-"It's really threatening the future for all Californians."

 A similar proposal introduced last year passed the state Senate but failed in the Assembly.
-State Sen. Scott Wiener, a San Francisco Democrat who introduced the legislation both years, has said proponents of the bill built a stronger coalition this year to have a better outcome.
+Wiener, the San Francisco Democrat who introduced the legislation both years, has said proponents of the bill built a stronger coalition this year to have a better outcome.

 for more features.